Mhil4ne/mhil4ne.github.io/_tabs/about.md

-## Contenido
+## Content
-En este blog voy a aprediendo y creando articulos de los siguientes temas:
+In this blog I will be writing and creating articles on the following topics:

-- Writeups -> De Maquinas(Sistemas operativos vulnerables) de diferentes plataformas.
+- Writeups -> Of machines (vulnerable operating systems) of different platforms.
 - SQLi (SQL injection)
 - BOF (Buffer Overflow)
 - CSRF (Cross Site Request Forgery)